 His research looks at how individuals relate to their work, their occupations, and the organizations they belong to.
 He examines more specifically the practices people engage in at work that help them sustain their chosen cultures or identities.
 In doing so, his research contributes to a better understanding of how these cultures and identities come to be and manifest themselves.
 Field settings for these and other inquiries have included aeronautics factory workshops, airport security teams, MBA classrooms, and whole-body donation programs.

 Michel's research has appeared in journals such as Administrative Science Quarterly, Ethnography, Organization Science, Social Science & Medicine, and Sociologie du Travail.
 He also is the author of two monographs: an ethnography of the Harvard Business School titled Manufacturing Morals: The Values of Silence in Business School Education and a study of illegal factory production titled Moral Gray Zones: Side Productions, Identity, and Regulation in an Aeronautics Plant.
-His work was recognized by NYU's Herman E. Krooss outstanding dissertation award and the David M. Graifman Memorial award.
+His work was recognized by BU's Slatkin Family Fund award, NYU's Herman E. Krooss outstanding dissertation award and the David M. Graifman Memorial award.
 He also is a recipient of the Donald & Valerie Ruth Honerkamp fellowship, a Susilo fellowship, and a Marvin Bower fellowship.
-He currently serves a Senior Editor at Organization Science.

 Michel earned a joint Ph.D. in management from New York University and in sociology from the Ecole des Hautes Etudes en Sciences Sociales (EHESS, Paris).
 He holds a M.A. in economics from the Sorbonne and a M.P.A. from Harvard.
 After growing up in France and previously working there as a consultant (focusing on labor issues), he remains affiliated as a Research Fellow with the Centre de Sociologie des Organisations in Paris.
 He also serves on the Massachusetts Commission on LGBTQ Youth to help all branches of state goverment develop cultures that allow all youth to thrive.